 2-4 jalapeños or similar hot chile, sliced crosswise (in my batch, I also used Red Cherry Peppers)

 16-24 ounces raw, unfiltered apple cider vinegar, enough to cover.

 1.5 liter jar, or 4 pint jars for gifting

 In the large jar, add the horseradish, ginger, turmeric, onion, garlic, jalapeños, lemon, lime.
 Fill the jar with apple cider, leaving about 1 inch of space at the top.
 Let it sit for at least two weeks before straining.
 Some people like to let it sit for months!
 Taste as you go and strain when you’re happy with it.
+(Please read the notes above!
+I no longer strain, but simply add more vinegar.
+It has worked out well and saves time/ingredients.)
 Once strained, you may add honey if you wish.